Overview

 Wrap-up / Next Steps

 Exposure quantification helps you prioritize mitigation based on business impact — not just technical severity.
-Enabling Exposure v2 gives you full visibility into risk, optimized for your environment and maturity level.
+With full finding coverage, Common Graph data, and maturity-aware scoring, Cye Platform gives you the most accurate view of your organization's risk.